data-gymnasia/courses/content/sets-and-functions/content.md

 ---
 > id: step-76

-*Solution*.
-The first statement is true; for example, consider the squaring function from the real number line to itself.
+*Solution.* The first statement is true; for example, consider the squaring function from the real number line to itself.
 The preimage of any set of negative numbers is empty.

 The second statement is also true, since multiple input elements may map to the same codomain element.